2025 Cork Junior A Football Championship

-The 2025 Cork Junior A Football Championship is the 127th staging of the Cork Junior A Football Championship since its establishment by the Cork County Board in 1895.
-The championship is scheduled to run from 1 November to December 2025.
+The 2025 Cork Junior A Football Championship was the 127th staging of the Cork Junior A Football Championship since its establishment by the Cork County Board in 1895.
+The championship ran from 1 November to 30 November 2025.

+The final was played on 30 November 2025 at SuperValu Páirc Uí Chaoimh in Cork, between Kilmacabea and Donoughmore, in what was their first ever meeting in the final.
+Kilmacabea won the match by 1–14 to 1–07 to claim their first ever championship title.

+Kilmacabea's Damien Gore was the championship's top scorer with 0-15.